Skip to main content

 Why using them together can strain the skin barrier?

-Retinols and exfoliants increase the skin cell turn over process.
+Retinol's and exfoliants increase the skin cell turnover process.
 Use both together can disturb skin barrier because of two active ingredients .
-Long term it can led to skin dryness, itchiness, sensitivity .
+Long term it can lead to skin dryness, itchiness, sensitivity .
 It's better to use them separately.

 A routine, safer approach